Napolioni Nalaga: Clermont Rugby

+He played in the final as Clermont won the Top 14 title in 2009–10, and scored a try in the process.

 Fiji team

 He was selected in the 30-member Fiji squad for the 2009 Autumn Internationals and he made his debut against Scotland on 14 November.

 In early 2011, he did not return to his club for the second half of the Top 14 due to some family issues surrounding his wedding.
 He was given time to return to the club but in March 2011, his contract with Clermont was terminated as Nalaga was unable to guarantee if he would return to France or not.

 After being unheard for in months, he was spotted at a local rugby tournament in Fiji in May 2011 for Nadroga in the Digicel Cup.
 His prowess and form saw him getting a call-up to the Fiji national team to prepare for the 2011 IRB Pacific Nations Cup.
 After passing the trials, he was included in the expanded Fiji team to prepare for the PNC and the 2011 Rugby World Cup.
 He ended up with just one try at the Rugby World Cup, just like his father in the 1987 RWC.